 All rules and regulations contained in the previous chapters should be complied with.
 Failure to do so may result in the imposition of sanctions (see Article 8.2 below).

-Security officers are responsible for enforcing the rules.
+Safety Managers are responsible for enforcing the rules.

 Workers should immediately report unsafe situations to their superior.